-HIV Disease Prevention and Control Sexually Transmitted Disease
+HIV and Sexually Transmitted Disease Prevention and Control

-Need: HIV Disease, formerly referred to as either HIV or AIDS, is the result of infection with the Human Immunodeficiency Virus (HIV).
-The revised nomenclature more accurately reflects the continuum of illness experienced as the disease progresses through a range from mild to moderate to severe, and frequently back and forth due to the availability of advanced medications and the compliance of patients to their health care provider's instructions.
+Need: HIV Disease results from infection with the Human Immunodeficiency Virus (HIV) and occurs as a continuum of illness experienced as the disease progresses through a range from mild to moderate to severe.
+HIV Disease can now be controlled as a chronic condition with the availability of advanced medications and compliance of patients to their health care provider's instructions.
 In Mississippi HIV is transmitted primarily through unprotected sexual activity.

-The CDC estimates that there may be as many as one million people living with HIV Disease in the United States, and that 21% of them do not know their status.
-Recent behavioral data affirms that people who know their status alter their sexual behaviors, at least temporarily.
-In addition, patients diagnosed and engaged in care early are more likely to respond well to treatment.
-Therefore, the need for routine screening is increasingly important.
-One recent study estimates that the average length of time from diagnosis to death due to HIV Disease is 23 years - at a cost of nearly \$650,000.
-There is clearly a need to prevent HIV transmission and to diagnose and treat as many patients as quickly as possible.
+The CDC estimates that there may be as many as one million people living with HIV Disease in the United States, and 21%, or one in five cases, do not know their status.
+Recent behavioral data affirm that people who know their status alter their sexual behavior to reduce the spread of infection.
+In addition, patients diagnosed and engaged in care early are more likely to reduce their infectivity, due to a decrease in the viral organisms.
+Therefore, the need for routine universal screening for sexually active adults and adolescents is important.
+One study estimates that the average length of time from diagnosis to death due to HIV Disease is 23 years - at a cost of nearly \$650,000.
+There is clearly a need to prevent HIV transmission and to diagnose and treat as many patients as early as possible.